AlexWinder/mysql-backup-database/README.md

 # MySQL Database Backup

 This is a simple BASH script which can be run on Linux systems running MySQL server which also has MySQLdump enabled.
+This is used to backup a MySQL database.
+This can then be run as part of a cron job to easily back up databases to another location.

 ## Contributors